joannakl/cs102/projects/project4.markdown

 	as a whole (this will be determined by the autograder)
 - 10 points: design and the implementation of your code
-- 10 points: efficient implementation of the required classes (this will be determined by a code review)
+- 10 points: efficient implementation of the required classes (this will be determined by a code review).
+Efficient algorithms should not explore paths that cannot possibly lead to an exit and should attempt to detect such situations as early as possible.
 - 20 points: proper documentation, program style and format of submission (this will be determined by a code review)